.png)

 How?

-Several factors may influence the lack of women's participation in STEM in leadership roles and, overall, in the workforce.
+Several factors may influence the lack of women's participation in STEM, in leadership roles, and, overall, in the workforce.
 However, gender stereotypes and misinformation place us at a disadvantage from the outset.

 Knowledge is power: being informed about the options and opportunities we are entitled to and can access is the first step to building a professional and personal identity.
-My purpose with this blog is to disseminate about gender issues and contribute as much as possible to bridge this information gap.
+My purpose with this blog is to disseminate information about gender issues and contribute as much as possible to bridge this gap.

 According to the Royal Spanish Academy (RAE, in Spanish) one of the definitions of the word in Colombia could be